SRSchmittling/HackerMystery/MachineCode/SystemSecurityReport.md

 ### Possible Clues From Phase 2

-   1. [ ] The name of the language is something pirates say.
+   1. [ ] The name of the language is something pirates say or is pirate treasure.

    2. [ ] The location rhymes with Weevel Hair.